 - Regular and sweet potato: Provides a healthy source of starch for dogs and also contains potassium, fiber, copper, vitamin C, and B6.
 In particular, baked potatoes are low in calories and also contain flavonoids which will provide your pug added protection against heart disease and respiratory conditions.

-- Green beans: Contain high levels of silicon which canines need for bone development and also helps with the formation of connective tissue.
+- Green beans: Contain high levels of silicon which canines need for bone development and also help with the formation of connective tissue.

 - Carrots: A vegetable high in antioxidants that can help your dog prevent cancer.
 Carrots are also low in calories but nutrient-rich; these contain beta carotene, fiber, and vitamins A, C, and K.